trussworks/Engineering-Playbook/practices/appeng/README.md

 Tools and process for how we set technical direction and make decisions

-- [Decision Process](decision-process.txt)--how to commit and revise practice level decisions
+- [Decision Process](decision-process.md)--how to commit and revise practice level decisions
+- [Decision Values](decision-values.md)--a guide on how to make ADR decisions
 - [Records](./adrs)--the outcomes we've come to